Jesús Gutiérrez Rebollo: Arrest and charges

 Early in 1997, he was fired from his post after an investigation showed that he had received bribes from the Juárez drug cartel.
 He was sentenced to 31 years 10 months 15 days imprisonment for misuse of weapons restricted to the Army.
 In 2007 he was sentenced by a federal court to a further forty years imprisonment and a fine of 24,716,829 pesos.

 Death

 Gutiérrez died of brain cancer at the Central Military Hospital in Mexico City on 19 December 2013, while he was serving his 40-year sentence.
 He was 79.

-Film and TV
+In popular culture

 Traffic is a 2000 American crime drama film directed by Steven Soderbergh and written by Stephen Gaghan.
 It explores the intricacies of the illegal drug trade from a number of perspectives: a user, an enforcer, a politician and a trafficker, whose lives affect each other although they do not meet.
 The character General Arturo Salazar is closely modeled after General Jesús Gutiérrez Rebollo.

 The telenovela El Señor de los Cielos is loosely based on the life of Amado Carrillo Fuentes and how he was helped by General Jesús Gutiérrez Rebollo.

 Rebollo is depicted in Season Three of the Netflix series Narcos: Mexico, portrayed by José Zúñiga.